Retargeting, also known as remarketing, is a form of online advertising

 Retargeting works best in conjunction with inbound and outbound marketing or demand generation.
 Strategies involving content marketing, AdWords, and targeted display are great for driving traffic, but they don’t help with conversion optimization.
 Conversely, retargeting can help increase conversions, but it can’t drive people to your site.
 Your best chance of success is using one or more tools to drive traffic and retargeting to get the most out of that traffic.

 Interested in getting started?
 Contact us.

-For a more detailed introduction to how retargeting works: A Brief Introduction to Retargeting
+For a more detailed introduction to how retargeting works, read A Brief Introduction to Retargeting.

-When it comes to choosing a retargeting provider, it’s not always obvious which service model is right for you: Should You Go With a Self-Serve Retargeter?
+When it comes to choosing a retargeting provider, it’s not always obvious which service model is right for you.
+To help you decide, read Should You Go With a Self-Serve Retargeter?

 Not all retargeting campaigns are created equal.
-Here are the top pitfalls to avoid: 7 Deadly Sins of Retargeting
+Avoid the top pitfalls by reading 7 Deadly Sins of Retargeting.

 And don’t forget to check out our blog section on retargeting for new updates.